GMPavanLab/dynsight/docs/source/soapify.rst

 SOAPify
 =======

-This package uses `cpctools` to run `SOAP <https://doi.org/10.1103/PhysRevB.87.184115>`_  analysis on molecular systems.
+This package uses `cpctools` and `DScribe <https://singroup.github.io/dscribe/latest/>`_ to run `SOAP <https://doi.org/10.1103/PhysRevB.87.184115>`_  analysis on molecular systems.
+For a detailed explanation of the parameters of the SOAP calculation, refer to the `DScribe documentation <https://singroup.github.io/dscribe/latest/tutorials/descriptors/soap.html>`_.

 Saponify
 --------